tappiola/chooser/README.md

   - **plain-chooser** – colored circles expand to reveal the winner
   - **pokemon-chooser** – Jigglypuff themed interface
 - Touch positions constrained to the viewport to keep circles on-screen
+- Both apps are PWAs with service workers for offline use

 ## Code Structure